Mohit-Gaur/IPL_Data_Visualization/README.md

 The visualizations have been divided into four sections - <b>Teams</b>, <b>Players</b>, <b>Venues</b> and <b>Seasons</b> and observations have been provided with the visualizations in a side card.

 ## Major frameworks / libraries used in the project:
-- <b>Vue Framework</b>: <i>Provides features like virtual DOM for better performance, routing using vue-router package, data binding and a lot more.</i>
+- <b>Vue Framework</b>: <i>Used some features like virtual DOM for better performance, routing using vue-router package, data binding and a lot more.</i>

 - <b>ChartJS</b>: <i>A simple and powerful API to create different types of charts with animations.</i>